NiccoloPuccinelli/SEM/digital_mirror_docs/Documentation.md

 * The city.
 * Uber.
 * Lyft.
-* (Flat-rate provider).
 * The traffic.
 * The drivers.
 * The passengers.

 The ride-sharing digital-mirror includes three main components: environment, people, and ride-sharing services.

 The Environment subsystem is composed of a city and the traffic.
 The People subsystem can be instantiated into different roles, by setting actions and behavior.
 In our experiments we instantiated drivers and passengers.
 The Ride-sharing subsystem is a parametric module that can be instantiated into different service providers, by specifying base fare, service fee, cost per mile, cost per minute, maximum ride length, maximum driver search area, and maximum driver shift time.
 In our experiments we instantiated Uber and Lyft, the two competing ride sharing systems widely available in San Francisco.
-During the generalizability experiment with the continual learning technique, we implemented a third provider with flat rate.

 ### City (Net)